This post has been thoroughly updated. Look for the red font. When you see it — it means BAD.

 - DoubleTree by Hilton Hotel & Conference Centre Warsaw: 16K to 30K per night

-- Hampton by Hilton Warsaw City Centre 20K per night
+- Hampton by Hilton Warsaw City Centre 14K to 20K per night

 - Krakov Hampton Inn 10K per night